0xanjalit/Ethernaut-solutions/README.md

 1. our main goal here is to be the owner and drain the contract balance, we can do this by two ways
-   1. either keep contributing using contribute() to make your contribution more then the current owner and use withdraw() which is not a feasible solution obvi.
+   1. either keep contributing using contribute() to make your contribution more than the current owner and use withdraw() which is not a feasible solution obvi.
    2. or we can use the receive() fun. where we need to fulfill two basic conditions, msg.value>0 and contibutions[msg.sender]>0 , which is comparatively easy, then use withdraw(), so proceeding with this option